tipilegal/Kali-Linux-to-DigitalOcean/README.md

 ### Workflow Permissions

-Once you fork the repository, you'll need to update your **workflow permissions** to allow the action to commit and push changes to `version.txt`:
+Once you fork the repository, you'll need to update your **workflow permissions** to allow the action to commit and push changes:

 1. Go to **Settings > Actions > General** in your forked repository.
 2. Under **Workflow permissions**, select **"Read and write permissions"**.